Charges: Wisconsin nurse amputated man’s foot without orders - NewsBreak

 One nurse who had changed the man’s bandages on the morning of May 27 said he could wiggle his toes, the complaint said.
 Brown told two other nurses at shift change that she was “going to cut off the victim’s foot for comfort,” but they told her not to.
 Brown and two certified nursing assistants went into the man’s room to change his bandages, but Brown cut his foot off instead, one of the nursing assistants told an investigator.

-Brown told an investigator that the man did not ask her to remove his foot, which she described as “mummy feet,” but that there was no life in the foot and she did it to make his quality of life better, the complaint said.
-She acknowledged that it was outside her scope of practice and that she did not have authorization.
+Brown told an investigator that the man did not ask her to remove his foot, which she described as “mummy feet,” but she did it to make his quality of life better, the complaint said.
+She acknowledged it was outside her scope of practice and that she did not have authorization.

-Brown has been licensed as a registered nurse in Wisconsin since July 14, 2020, according to the Wisconsin Department of Safety and Professional Services.
-Her license is still listed as active.
-The agency said it has processed a complaint against Brown, and that the Wisconsin Board of Nursing is investigating.

 Comments / 0